-Biblical repentance is responding to knowing you are tremendously loved by God by being transformed in your convictions and actions.
-It means turning towards God and away from your current direction.
+Biblical repentance means responding to God’s love by being transformed in your convictions and actions.
+It means turning towards God and away from whatever dishonors Him.
 Biblical repentance is not about your emotions, your sin, your efforts, or your resolve.
 It’s about your surrender."Biblical repentance is not about your emotions, your sin, your efforts, or your resolve.
 It's about your surrender." #repent #repentance Click To Tweet

 If you believe, as I once did, that repentance is about feeling remorse, regret, and shame – that it is about focusing on your sin and your failure, then please join me in repenting of your understanding of repentance!